.CSS File Extension

 CSS syntax is simple and primarily consists of selectors and declaration blocks.
 The selector identifies the HTML element to be styled, and the declaration block consists of one or more declarations separated by semicolons.
 The declarations include CSS property names, a colon, and the value for the property.

-How do I open a CSS file?
+How to open a CSS file

 You can open and edit CSS files with various web development applications and source code editors.
 Examples of programs that support CSS files include Adobe Dreamweaver (Windows and macOS), Adobe ColdFusion Builder (Windows and macOS), and Microsoft Visual Studio Code (multiplatform).